Feelings in Finance—Your Empowerment Guide

 I’m not recommending that you cut out all discretionary spending.
 That will lead to financial burnout.
 But I am suggesting you take the time to focus on problem points in your spending and help curb some of the emotional spending you may be doing.

-Create a goal for yourself.
-Something reasonable.
-Say you want to take a mini-vacation, or book a spa day.
+Create a goal for yourself—something reasonable.
+Say you want to take a mini vacation or book a spa day.
 Decide how much you need to save for that.
-Let’s say $300-$500.
-Every time you want to spend money, put the amount you would have saved into a dedicated savings account.
+Let’s say it’s $300-$500.
+Every time you want to spend money, put the amount you would have spent into a dedicated savings account.
 It might take a few months, or a year, but eventually, you’ll have the money saved for your trip.

 This does two things.
 It satisfies your need to do something impulsive.
 Money is being moved.
 But it also teaches you how to save for a short-term goal.